When Nutri Ninja came into the scene, their goal at the time would be challenging Nutribullet as a market leader in the compact blender segment.

 Staying true to their roots, the Nutri Bowl Duo is a compact blender at heart.
 But the difference is, this variant comes with a food processing bowl.

-Don’t let the “compact blender” title think fool you this blender has lots of power.
+Don’t let the “compact blender” title fool you this blender has lots of power.

-The motor base is a little bit bigger in order to accommodate the wider food processing cup.
+The motor base is a little bit bigger to accommodate the bigger food processing cup.

-But take note that the food processing cup isn’t big.
+But take note that the food processing cup isn’t huge.
 It can only hold 4-cups so do not expect this to replace a full sized food processor.

 It also comes with two 24-ounce cups that will allow you to make single serve smoothies.